Tekraj15/pyspark_interview_round_2/README.md

-# solution_round_2
+# Solution_for_round_2_interview

-All datasets are read into pyspark dataframe, and the questions mentioned are solved in Churn dataset and Personal dataset.
+All datasets are read into pyspark dataframe, and the questions mentioned in Churn/Questions.txt are solved in the Churn dataset and Personal dataset.